-Conquest holds a 100% interest in the Smith Lake Property which consists of six (6) patented mining claims and twenty-five (25) staked mining claims covering approximately 5,200 hectares of land located within the Missanabie-Goudreau Greenstone Belt in Leeson, Stover, and Rennie Townships in northern Ontario.
-The claim group is situated adjacent to the patented mining claims and includes lands lying to the north, west and south of the Renabie gold mine.
+Conquest holds a 100% interest in the Smith Lake Property which consists of six (6) patented mining claims and twenty (20) staked mining claims covering approximately 3,995 hectares of land located within the Missanabie-Goudreau Greenstone Belt in Leeson, Stover, and Rennie Townships in northern Ontario.
+The claim group is situated adjacent to the patented mining claims and include lands lying to the north, west and south of the Renabie gold mine.